 - Double taxation: You’ll have to pay taxes twice through estate tax – once when you earn the money and again when you pass along your estate.
 And if the estate continues to be passed along to future generations, it can continue to get taxed.

 - Massive loopholes: Many wealthy Americans avoid paying estate taxes, even if they hit the gross assets threshold.
-Zimmelman says you can reduce the size of your taxable estate by giving gifts to your beneficiaries – to as many people as you’d like, up to $15,000 per person.
+Zimmelman says you can reduce the size of your taxable estate by giving gifts to your beneficiaries – to as many people as you’d like, up to $16,000 per person in 2022 and $17,000 per person in 2023.
 Gifts to your spouse as well as to charity are tax-free no matter what the amount.

-While estate and inheritance taxes can take a bite out of an estate, they stand to only impact very few of us.
+While death taxes can take a bite out of an estate, they only impact very few of us.
 Unless you have many millions of dollars in assets, the federal estate tax won’t affect you.
 And only residents of certain states will need to pay these taxes at a state level.

-- If your net worth is high enough that you need to worry about estate and inheritance taxes, you should work with a financial advisor to help you manage your finances.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If your net worth is high enough that you need to worry about estate and inheritance taxes, you may want to consider working with a financial advisor.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A tax return calculator can help if you’re trying to estimate how much you’ll owe.
 But if you’re unsure of how your earnings and assets will affect your taxes, talk to a professional tax preparer.
-These experts can give you the guidance you need to file your taxes the right way while avoiding any unwarranted tax consequences.
+These experts can give you the guidance you need to avoid any unwarranted tax consequences.

 Photo credit: ©iStock.com/designer491, ©iStock.com/William_Potter, ©iStock.com/FatCamera